sebfisch/curry-sqlite3/readme.markdown

-ambitious: instead of implementing arbitrary persistent predicates and their operations, it only provides the interface of the `KeyDatabase` module (compare with the interface of [`Dynamic`] and [`Database`] to see what's missing) and database queries are not handles lazily but all results are queried immediately.
+ambitious: instead of implementing arbitrary persistent predicates and their operations, it only provides the interface of the `KeyDatabase` module (compare with the interface of [`Dynamic`] and [`Database`] to see what's missing) and database queries are not handled lazily but all results are queried immediately.
 The latter point is not unusual for database libraries and no severe restriction unless large query results should be processed incrementally.